- Study Mode: Full time

 Led by our dedicated and supportive course team, you will have the freedom to explore all areas of art as a multidisciplinary subject.
 During your time with us you’ll get direct access to guest lectures and can benefit from live project briefs, master classes, and plenty of networking opportunities.

-As well as this, you’ll have access to a range of our state-of-the-art facilities where we have our specialist workshops and equipment, from wood and mental work to 3D printing and screen printing, there are many ways for you to express your creativity.
+We are immensely proud of our resources.
+You’ll have access to a range of our state-of-the-art facilities where we have our specialist workshops and equipment, from wood and metal work to 3D printing, dye labs, and screen printing; there are many ways for you to express your creativity.

 With London only a short journey away, you can take the opportunity to visit some of the world’s best exhibitions, galleries and museums for inspiration.